good-bill-hunting/political_parser/readme.md

 - We chose to move forward with the Logistic Regression model.

 ## Deliverables:
-- A model that predicts the politcial party of the sponsor.
+- A model that predicts the political party of the sponsor.
-- A model that predicts if the bill will recieve support from a party different than their own.
+- A model that predicts if the bill will receive support from a party different than their own.

 ## :footprints: Next Steps:
 - Adding time series analysis:
     - Exploring election years.
     - How focus areas change over time.
     - Response to major events.
-- Build a model that will predict whether a bill is made into law or not.
+- Create a model that will predict whether a bill is made into law or not.
-- Link bills to funding, cost of development, total cost to taxpayers and other monitary metrics.
+- Link bills to funding, cost of development, total cost to taxpayers and other monetary metrics.

 #### Photo credit: